 Can one calculate a PDI value excluding a small aggregation peak?
-For example if the main particle species is ~100nm and there is a small contribution (2% by intensity) from a peak at 5 microns, is it possible to recalculate the z-average and the PDI ignoring the 5 micron peak.
+For example if the main particle species is ~100nm and there is a small contribution (2% by intensity) from a peak at 5 microns.
+In that case, is it possible to recalculate the z-average and the PDI ignoring the 5 micron peak.
 Alternatively, is it possible to determine a PDI for the smaller species only?

-The z-average will be weighted more towards smaller components, because only the initial part of the correlation function is fit.
-Following the ISO method to determine the z-average the correlation function is fit up until 10% of its initial value.
+The z-average emphasizes the weight towards smaller components. because it only fits the initial part of the correlation function.
+Following the ISO method to determine the z-average the correlation function fit extends up until 10% of its initial value.
 It is therefore possible and quite likely that the 5 micron peak is only slightly contributing to the overall z-average.

 If one wanted to reprocess the data to completely avoid the 5 micron peak, this MAY be do-able by going into the research software and changing the number of overall data points (= channels) used in the fitting.
 If by fitting to only 10% of the intercept the regularization no longer shows the 5 micron peak then your z-average would not contain it, and this would also be in line with the ISO protocol.

-However, if the 5 micron peak was still there, and you still wanted it to disappear, then one could reduce the fitting range to even lower channels, maybe up to only 50% of the intercept, until it disappears – but please note this no longer would be a cumulant fitting scheme according to ISO, it would be modified to your situation and no longer follow the official procedure.
+However, if the 5 micron peak was still there, and you still wanted it to disappear, then you could reduce the fitting range to even lower channels.
+For example, up to only 50% of the intercept, or until it disappears.
+But please note this no longer would be a cumulant fitting scheme according to ISO!
+This would instead be a “special” PDI.
+Modified to your situation, it would no longer follow the official cumulant ISO procedure.

 Concerning a pdi for an individual peak, this is much easier, and requires no re-analysis: when displaying the intensity particle size distribution, each peak comes with a mean and a standard deviation.
-The pdi for that peak is the square of the standard deviation divided by the square of the mean, for example if the peak was at a mean size of 9.3nm and the st dev was 4.4nm then the pdi for this peak would be: 4.4*4.4/(9.3*9.3) = 0.22.
+The pdi for that peak is the square of the standard deviation divided by the square of the mean.
+As an example consider the peak was at a mean size of 9.3nm and the st dev was 4.4nm.
+As a result then the pdi for this peak would be: 4.4*4.4/(9.3*9.3) = 0.22.

-Please note that this pdi (from the distribution fit) will be different from the pdi from the cumulant fitting, because the cumulant is a forced single exponential fit to a limited set of the correlation function, whereas the regularization is a fit with more parameters, and fitting a larger set of the raw correlation function data.
+Please note that this pdi (from the distribution fit) will be different from the pdi from the cumulant fitting.
+Because the cumulant is a forced single exponential fit to a limited set of the correlation function.
+On the other hand the regularization is a fit with more parameters, and fitting a larger set of the raw correlation function data.

-If you absolutely wanted to adjust the fit parameters this could be done in the research software, which you could try out for 30 days.
-However, this is not recommended and I would advise against it unless you consider yourself well-versed in light scattering and do this at your own risk.
+If you absolutely wanted to adjust the fit parameters this you could – in the research software, which you could try out for 30 days.
+However, this is not recommended and I would advise against it.
+Unless you consider yourself well-versed in light scattering and then do this at your own risk.